DeborahBarbedo/DeborahBarbedo.github.io/_posts/2023-04-09-WoE_IV_Python_Function.markdown

 |     Fare |                       | 1.000000 | 1.000000 | 1.000000 |  0.000000 | 0.37 |

-# All together now
+## Consolidated Function for Continuous and Categorical Variables

-Once I got over the initial obstacles, I decided to tackle creating another function.
-This one would combine the metrics for both discrete and continuous variables into a single, comprehensive table.
+After overcoming the initial challenges, I decided to take the implementation a step further and develop a consolidated function capable of calculating WoE and IV for both categorical and continuous variables within a single framework.

-I must admit, this function was way easier and quicker to make!
-So, without further ado, check out the function I whipped up to bring it all together in one table:
+This approach simplifies the analysis process, providing a unified view of the predictive power of the variables.

 <script src="https://gist.github.com/DeborahBarbedo/bc3597b64ad2fcd54266664c62adbe3f.js"></script>

-The final table is:
+The final table obtained is shown below:

 | variable |                 limit |        0 |        1 |    Distr |       WoE |       IV | IV_total |
 |---------:|----------------------:|---------:|---------:|---------:|----------:|---------:|---------:|